 Compound interest

-Compound interest, or the compound interest effect, is a fundamental financial concept whereby interest is paid not only on the amount originally invested, but also on the interest that has already accrued.
+Compound interest, or the compound interest effect, is a fundamental financial concept.
+In addition to the amount originally invested, interest is also paid on the accrued income.

 After each interest period, the investor receives credit interest.
-With savings or fixed-term deposit accounts, this usually happens once a year, but with bonds and dividends it can be more frequent.
+With savings or fixed-term deposit accounts, this usually happens once a year, while with bonds and dividends it can be more frequent, depending on the company's domicile.
 If the interest is not distributed but reinvested directly, it earns interest in the next interest period together with the deposited credit balance.
-The reinvestment of interest thus enables interest to be earned on interest, known as compound interest.
+Reinvesting the interest thus enables the interest to earn interest, known as compound interest.

 With True Wealth's compound interest calculator, you can calculate how your assets will develop over time.